ToshioCP/Gtk4-tutorial/gfm/sec4.md

 The window `win` doesn't have any parents.
 We call such a window top-level window.
-An application can have more than one top-level window.
+An application can have more than one top-level windows.

 ### GtkButton